jazerix/blockchain-exam/7-Hyperledger.md

 ## Questions

+- What does it mean to be a private/permissioned blockchain?
+  - You need authentication and authorization to transact on it
+- How does Hyperledger process transactions compare to bitcoin & ethereum?
+  - Bitcoin and ethereum use order, execute where hyperledger utilise execute, order, and validate, (state changes committed).
 - What does it mean that Hyperledger's consensus is deterministic?
   - Before transactions are broadcasted in hyperledger, they are endorsed.
 After endorsement they are ensured to be included within the blockchain - this is very different from a public blockchain, where the algorithm is probablistic.
 - What is the batch size?